wovo/hwcpp/docs/hwcpp-primer.md

 This application is for the Arduino Uno target, hence the Arduino pin names are used.
 (Alternatively, the pin names of the atMega328 chip could be used.)
-I used six pins are are conveniently located next to a ground pin.
+I used six pins are conveniently located next to a ground pin.

 ~~~C++
 using pins = hwcpp::port_out<